 Bleeding in the skin and bruising occur.

-Blood tests are used to make the diagnosis and determine the cause.
+Doctors use blood tests to make the diagnosis and determine the cause.

-Sometimes treatment (such as platelet transfusion, prednisone, or removal of the spleen) is needed.
+Sometimes treatment (such as platelet transfusion, prednisone and drugs to increase platelet production, or removal of the spleen) is needed.

 Many disorders can cause thrombocytopenia.

-Massive blood transfusions can dilute the concentration of platelets in the blood.
+Massive red blood cell transfusions can dilute the concentration of platelets in the blood.

 Bleeding in the skin may be the first sign of a low platelet count.
-Many tiny red dots (petechiae) often appear in the skin on the lower legs, and minor injuries may cause bruises (ecchymoses).
+Many tiny red dots (petechiae) often appear in the skin on the lower legs, and minor injuries may cause bruises (ecchymoses or purpura).
 The gums may bleed, and blood may appear in the stool or urine.
 Menstrual periods may be unusually heavy.
 Bleeding may be hard to stop.

 Bleeding worsens as the number of platelets decreases.
-People who have very few platelets may lose large amounts of blood into the digestive tract or may develop life-threatening bleeding in the brain even though they have not been injured.
+People who have very few platelets may lose large amounts of blood into their digestive tract or may develop life-threatening bleeding in their brain even though they have not been injured.

-The rate at which symptoms develop can vary depending on the cause of thrombocytopenia.
+The rate at which symptoms develop can vary depending on the cause and severity of thrombocytopenia.

 The platelet count may be measured with an automated counter to determine the severity of thrombocytopenia, and a sample of blood may be examined under a microscope to provide clues to its cause.
-A sample of bone marrow removed and examined under a microscope (bone marrow biopsy and aspiration) may occasionally be needed to provide information about platelet production.
+A sample of bone marrow removed and examined under a microscope (bone marrow biopsy and aspiration Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
+Sometimes a sample of bone marrow must be examined to determine... read more ) may occasionally be needed to provide information about platelet production.